Record keeping is extremely important and failing to keep proper records costs small businesses millions of dollars each and every year.

 The best thing you can do for yourself is to establish a way to track your records.
 Whether you decide to dump everything into a shoe box, or invest the time to enter everything into QuickBooks, make sure you keep absolutely everything.

-There are some great App’s available to track mileage, for example, such as the new TurboTax self-Employed App which tracks mileage without using data or the battery power on your mobile phone.
+There are some great apps available to track mileage, for example, such as the QuickBooks Self-Employed app.
 Just ensure at the end of the year that your calendar and the business trips match up, otherwise the mileage claims will be denied in event of an audit.